 Avoiding burnout and keeping ourselves replenished doesn’t just mean taking a break when it all gets too much.
-At Jijaze we believe it’s our duty as change makers to take care of ourselves and honour our own wellbeing every day – so that we can root our work in practices that help us thrive.
+It’s our duty as change makers to take care of ourselves and honour our own wellbeing every day – so that we can root our work in practices that help us thrive.
 It’s the only way we can make sure the change we want to see is one that we can sustain over the long term.

 Today, we’re delighted to be talking to Desiree Adaway about her wellbeing practices and how they support her work.

 Desiree holds a vision for people’s lives, workplaces and communities until they can hold it for themselves.
 She has over 20 years experience creating, leading and managing international, multicultural teams through major organizational changes in over 40 countries.
 She’s designed and administered more than 150 global programs and led one of the largest humanitarian grants programs in the country.